justjam2013/homebridge-virtual-accessories/README.md

 http://localhost:60221/humidity
 ```

-The raw json payload will contain the accessory id of the humidifier/dehumidifier and the humidity percentage value:
+The raw json payload will contain the accessory id of the Humidifier/Dehumidifier accessory and the humidity percentage value:

 ```json
 {